FreedomVAce/Supermarket_Analysis/README.md

 Image Credit: https://www.deviantart.com/oraclesaturn/art/Market-Background-659914879

 ## Introduction
-A supermarket is self-service shop offering a wide variety of item like sporting, clothing, books, furniture, groceries and fashion.
+A supermarket is a self-service shop offering a wide variety of items like sporting, clothing, books, furniture, groceries, and fashion.
 It is larger and has a wider selection than earlier grocery stores, but is smaller and more limited in the range of merchandise than a hypermarket.

-Here I have used different techniques to viaualize the data set of supermarket. <br>
+Here I have used different techniques to visualize the data set of the supermarket. <br>
 What will you discover from this analysis?

 - Average monthly Consumption